 Jakob Bragg (b.
-1990) is an Australian composer residing in Melbourne.
+1990) is an Australian composer currently based between Melbourne (AU) and Huddersfield (UK).
 Creating highly detailed works exploring ornamentation, multiculturalism, and a parametric approach to instrumental writing, Jakob has worked primarily with new music specialists.
 Through close collaboration these works push instrumental writing into extreme territory.
 Handwritten scores, meticulous instructions, and an almost organic unfolding of material reveal a musical landscape that illicit descriptors such as weird, harsh, confronting, exquisite and intriguing.

 For Jakob, music and sound exist in a multitude of settings, from the political in “At least so far…” for voice + harnessing the use and misuse of language by politicians, to the exploratory in Subdue for solo clarinet; an intense exploration of timbre through instrumental technique.
 Working with acoustic sound has led to collaborations with a broad spectrum of instruments including the Uilleann Pipes and Recorders (Between giants), Double-bell trombone and Ondomo (Displaced bodies, weapons of action), and use of unusual items including bearing balls, saucepans, and vibrators.